CURRENT EXHIBITION

 Infernal Rebirth into Hell also examines the dual role of resilience in Filipino culture.
 While resilience has sustained survival, it can also suppress resistance and uphold the very systems that cause suffering.
 Rather than offering easy answers, the exhibition raises urgent questions: What illusions have we mistaken for truth?
 Whose dreams are celebrated, and whose pain is overlooked?
 What kind of future are we creating together?

-Infernal Rebirth into Hell reveals the imperial impossibility of the immigrant experience.
+“Infernal Rebirth into Hell reveals the imperial paradox of the immigrant experience.
 In the midst of oppressive governments both here and at home, Lastierre’s work represents those who reject the capacity to suffer as a solution for systemic exploitation.”

-–Regine Malibiran, inaugural DORF Curatorial Fellow
+–Regine Malibiran, Inaugural DORF Curatorial Fellow

 Auxiliary Programming: